Cortellucci Vaughan Hospital: Opening

 On 16 June 2020, the unopened Mackenzie Vaughan Hospital was renamed the Cortellucci Vaughan Hospital in recognition of the $40 million donation from the Cortellucci family.

 Construction of the hospital was completed in September 2020.
 On 18 January 2021, Premier Doug Ford announced that the hospital would open on 7 February to provide a total of 185 beds, including over 35 critical care beds and 150 general medicine beds, to support COVID-19 patients from other hospitals and alleviate hospital capacity pressures due to the pandemic in Ontario.
 It opened on 7 February with 42 patients on its first day.
-The emergency department has not been opened.
+The emergency department was not open at that time.

 As of April 2021, it was the only health care facility in Canada exclusively attending to COVID-19 patients.
 By 6 June 2021, it had tended to 514 patients transferred from other Ontario hospitals.

 It opened as a full service hospital on 6 June 2021, with the Magna Emergency room opening at 10:00 that morning.